How to Choose the Right Photo for a Custom Photo Puzzle

 - 100 XL Pieces with Box (13.5 x 19 in).
 4 megapixels or higher recommended.
 Larger tiles tolerate slightly less resolution than 500 pieces because each tile is bigger.

 - 500 Pieces with Box (13.5 x 19 in).
 4 megapixels or higher.
-The most popular puzzle size; the resolution makes faces and fine textures crisp at the smaller piece scale.
+The standard puzzle size; the resolution makes faces and fine textures crisp at the smaller piece scale.

 For piece-count guidance specifically, see our photo puzzle piece count guide.
 The piece count and the photo resolution are paired decisions: pick the largest puzzle size your highest-quality photo can support without losing sharpness.